vishnudas-bluefox/ruby-scrapper/README.md

 ### Set up env
 Set up a environment for `ruby`
 [Click here](https://phoenixnap.com/kb/install-ruby-ubuntu)
- for installation proceedure
+ for installation procedure

-The `bundles` are alredy added to this repository
+The `bundles` are already added to this repository

-### Installation Precedure
+### Installation Procedure

 To add packages, we recommend using `bundle install` in the shell.
 Check out the [Bundle docs here](https://bundler.io/v2.3/#getting-started).